 A person may report an alleged incident of sex discrimination, sexual harassment, or sexual misconduct to an Tricoci University Responsible Employee, as defined in Section IV.D. of this policy.
 Responsible Employees must report the alleged incident to the Title IX Coordinator or appropriate University designees.
-After a Responsible Employee reports an incident of sex discrimination, sexual harassment, or sexual misconduct to the Title IX Coordinator may contact the complainant about the alleged incident.
+After a Responsible Employee reports an incident of sex discrimination, sexual harassment, or sexual misconduct to the Title IX Coordinator, the Title IX Coordinator may contact the complainant about the alleged incident.